Limiting empirical spectral distribution for the non-backtracking matrix of an Erd\H{o}s-R\'enyi random graph: The spectrum of

 The eigenvalues of $A$ are well-understood.
-We use the following results that exist in literature. \begin{thm}[\cite{FK1981,KS03,Vu2008,BBK17}] Let $A$ be the adjacency matrix for an Erd\H os-R\`enyi random graph $G(n,p)$.
-Assume $0< p\le p_0<1$ for a constant $p_0$ and $np/\log n \to \infty$ with $n$.
-Then with probability $1-o(1)$, the following holds:
+We use the following results that exist in literature. \begin{thm}[\cite{KS03,LS18}] Let $A$ be the adjacency matrix for an Erd\H os-R\'{e}nyi random graph $G(n,p)$.
+Assume $0< p\le p_0<1$ for a constant $p_0$ and $p\ge n^{-1+\phi}$ for a small constant $\phi>0$.
+Then for any $\epsilon>0$, the following holds with probability $1-o(1)$: